The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Aldeyjarfoss waterfall

 Goðafoss is a part of the Diamond Circle.
-I have joined a guided tour twice and written about my experience if you want to get acquainted with this ruggedly beautiful area of Iceland.
-And I have of course travelled in this area myself many times:
+I have joined a guided tour twice and written about my experience, if you want to get acquainted with this ruggedly beautiful area of Iceland.

-The Jewels of the North - the extraordinary Diamond Circle in North-Iceland - a travel-blog
+The Jewels of the North - the extraordinary Diamond Circle in North Iceland - a travel blog

-The Spectacular Diamond Circle in North-Iceland - a travel-blog
+The Spectacular Diamond Circle in North-Iceland - a travel blog

-To visit Goðafoss you can rent a car in Reykjavík and drive up north.
-The distance from Reykjavík is around 422 km.
 The distance from Akureyri, the Capital of the North, is only 34.5 km.
-If you continue further some 53 km you will see the many attractions of Mývatn.
-And Húsavík, the Whale Watching Capital of Iceland is 47-50 km away.
+If you continue further, some 53 km, you will see the many attractions of Mývatn.

 See also:

-Aldeyjarfoss Waterfall in North-Iceland in extraordinary Basalt Column Settings
+Aldeyjarfoss Waterfall in North Iceland in extraordinary Basalt Column Settings

-Grettir the Strong and the Troll in the Waterfall - a Viking Saga from North-IcelandThe beautiful Goðafoss Waterfall in Skjálfandafljót River in North-Iceland
+Grettir the Strong and the Troll in the Waterfall - a Viking Saga from North IcelandThe beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Fly Over Iceland photographing Goðafoss for their new project

-Have a wonderful time at Goðafoss, which, finally, was preserved in June 2020 :)
+Have a wonderful time at Goðafoss, which was finally preserved in June 2020.

 Ref.